timmerov/aggiornamento/README.md

 # Aggiornamento

-This is the code that goes with with (as of yet unreleased) e-book "Multi-threaded Coding Best Practices C++, NSFW" (Link to the e-book will be provided upon release.)
+This is the code that goes with with (as of yet unreleased) e-book "Multi-threaded Coding Best Practices C++, NSFW" https://drive.google.com/open?id=0B0gpxVPoeL6BSzZGYUNWRHBnWTA

 These examples demonstrate the concepts discussed in the e-book.